TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 		- Only thing left is how we think of organisms here because the physical domains won't specify moving organisms
 			- Although insect sprites will always be foreground so I don't get the problem
 			- It's just whether we want to make it a separate domain, maybe yes?
 Organism could be both bg and fg

-- Aquarium - We only really need to think how we'd do it manually and support it in the editor
-	- The rest is only about automatized placement, we shouldn't worry about these two simultaneously

-- Is our model still incomplete?
-	- If we allow specifying custom resources in the aquarium node,
-		- we will need to implement the non-physical override for the officials as well
-	- Also think where creating organisms fits into this all
-		- Are they just in the foreground domain? (esp. the insects must be foreground)
-	- We shouldn't worry about duplicate flavours
-		- at least the image defs won't be reused

 - A node should have an option to make it non-physical